mspielberg/factorio-miniloader/README.md

 * The power usage UI counts each miniloader multiple times, since it shows the power used by the inserters, not the miniloaders themselves.
-* Miniloaders cannot be fast-replaced due to the invisible entities blocking placement of the new entity.
 * Miniloader arrows don't always appear correctly in blueprints.

-## Ultimate Belts Caveats and Warnings

-__Ultimate Belts support is in BETA state.__

-Factorio core engine limitations restrict inserters pulling from belts to 60 items/second, or 4.5x yellow belt speed.
-Further, loader entities are restricted to 120 items/second.

-Miniloaders at "Ultra fast" and faster speeds use vanilla loader entities in addition to inserters, giving a max throughput of ~180 items/second when interacting with chests and other containers.
-They will _not_ give full throughput when loading cargo wagons, and circuit control is disabled since vanilla loaders cannot be circuit controlled.

 ## Acknowledgements